Last updated:

 Chaga mushroom has anti-inflammatory, immune-boosting, metabolism-stimulating, and antioxidative properties that can help heal arthritis.

-Species: Phellinus igniarius
+Species: Phellinus Igniarius

 Key Differences: This fungus has a hard, woody texture and grows as a perennial conk on trees.
 It can be dark in color, somewhat similar to Chaga.